Wall Street moves higher, pushing S&P 500 over 4,000 level - WTMJ

-Stocks were moderately higher Thursday, helped by a rise in technology companies as well as smaller companies, which would benefit from a quickly growing economy.
+Major indexes moved broadly higher on Wall Street Thursday afternoon, led by gains in Microsoft and other Big Tech stocks as well as smaller companies, which stand to benefit from a quickly growing economy.

-The S&P 500 rose 0.8% as of 11:44 a.m.
+The S&P 500 rose 1% as of 2:25 p.m.
 Eastern, crossing the 4,000-point mark for the first time.
-The benchmark index is coming off its fourth straight quarterly gain.
+The benchmark index is coming off its fourth straight quarterly gain and on track for its second all-time high in seven days.

 It’s a holiday-shortened week for the stock market.
 The stock exchanges will be closed in observance of Good Friday.
 Bond trading will be open for half a day, closing at noon Eastern.

-Tesla, which gave up much of an early gain of 3.7% but was still up 1% at midday, was also benefiting from news out of Washington, where President Joe Biden outlined various measures to support their use as part of his massive infrastructure plan.
+Electric vehicle charger operators ChargePoint and Blink Charging were up 6.5% and 3.3%, respectively.
+Both companies were benefitting from news out of Washington, where President Joe Biden outlined various measures to support their use as part of his massive infrastructure plan.
 Part of that plan includes installation of thousands of additional charging stations around the country to make electric car usage more accessible.
-Electric vehicle charger operators ChargePoint and Blink Charging were up 6.3% and 3.6%, respectively.
+Tesla was up 0.4% in afternoon trading after giving up an early gain of 3.7%.

 Investors also continue to monitor news about how well the U.S. economy is recovering from the coronavirus pandemic, now that millions of vaccines are being administered daily to Americans as well as around the world.
 Consumer sentiment has been improving along with construction spending and other measures.
 The improving economy is prompting investors to shift more money into companies and sectors that will benefit from people getting back to some semblance of a pre-pandemic normal.